 What things should you pack?

 Packing is an important part of any trip.
 Especially when you are visiting a place like this one, you need to be well packed.
 Check the list of what to pack:

 - Power banks: If you are shooting and clicking with your phone, you better take a power bank.

 - Food: Carry your tiffin box.
 Pack some light food, sandwich or noodles.
-There is no cafe, restaurant, dhaba in or around the village.
-However, there are small grocery shops from where you can buy snacks and cold drinks.
+There is no cafe, restaurant, Dhaba in or around the village.
+However, there are small grocery shops where you can buy snacks and cold drinks.
 There is a canteen near RPS College of Engineering, but no idea of its timing.
 It was closed when we visited.

 - Water bottles: If you are going there in summer, you should pack enough water bottles.
 Because you won’t get water at the top of the hill.

 - Binoculars: Though not required that much, but if you wanna take a better look at the surroundings, you may consider packing it.